Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 * A software depot that has been downloaded with the SAS Download Manager (per the instructions in the Software Order Email) to a folder similar to this: /<download_folder_name>/nondist/depot.

-* Sufficient quota of at least ## Cores, based on four licensed SAS cores in an SMP environment.
-In MPP environments, apply this sizing to the CAS workers as well as the CAS controller.
+* Sufficient number of cores.
+We  recommend that you work with your SAS account team to form a hardware estimate, and use the instance sizes from the hardware estimate.
+See [Best Practices for using Microsoft Azure with SAS](https://communities.sas.com/t5/Administration-and-Deployment/Best-Practices-for-Using-Microsoft-Azure-with-SAS/m-p/676833#M19680) for more information.

 *  Verification that your required SAS 9.4M7 file upload sizes do not exceed the limits of the Application Gateway.
 For details about limits, see
 ["Application Gateway limits."](https://docs.microsoft.com/en-us/azure/azure-subscription-service-limits?toc=%2fazure%2fapplication-gateway%2ftoc.json#application-gateway-limits)